RdoubleA/MLprep/machine_learning.md

 ### Random Forest

 Random Forest is an ensemble of decision trees that can be used for classification or regression by aggregating the outputs of all the individual trees.
 There are two main features of Random Forests that make it more powerful than individual decision trees: 1) it uses bagging (bootstrapping aggregation), where the training dataset is resampled and each tree is trained on a different resample/bootstrap, 2) trees make decisions on a subset of features instead of all.
-Both of these features allow the individual trees to be more uncorrelated opinions, allowing them to cover the errors of the other and improving accuracy, reducing overfitting.
+Both of these features allow the individual trees to become more uncorrelated opinions, allowing them to cover the errors of the other and improving accuracy, reducing overfitting.

 The most important hyperparameters for random forests are the number of trees and the number of features to use for each tree.
 Increasing the former usually improves performance upto a certain point, but increases computation time.
 This also decreases variance.
 Increasing the latter increases variance and reduces bias, decreasing it will reduce variance and increase bias.